 Welcome to a unique publication about health from a primary care doc’s perspective.
 I’m Ryan McCormick, a physician in practice for almost two decades.
 I pause the clock here and present articles, essays, and guidance about vital medical topics that deserve more time for consideration.
-My brother hooked me up with this digital portrait.
-I forgo the white coat because it increases blood pressure, facilitates the spread of germs, and adds to the oppressive burden that is my laundry.

 Why read and subscribe?
+Why not?

-But most importantly I want Examined to convey a distinct and trustworthy voice in a conversation with you about health.
 Covid.
 Cardiovascular disease.
+Metabolic disease.
 Longevity.
 Obesity.
+Nutrition.
 Mental health.
+Lifestyle.
 Prevention.
+Increasing our span of good health.
+Current events as examined through a medical lens.
 Primary care runs the gamut.
-There are plenty of confusing sources out there right now.
-But I think a medical degree, pure clinical experience, and that once valued notion of expertise should all still matter.
+I know there are plenty of sources out there right now.
+But I think a medical degree, two decades of clinical experience, and that once valued notion of expertise should all still matter.
 Expertise in primary care is having a broad range of practical knowledge across overlapping disciplines.

 Shakespeare wrote: a jack of all trades is a master of none - but oftentimes better than a master of one.